 I aim to provide relationship-centered evidence-based care for ill and injured children.
-Shared decision-making supported by sound medical knowledge and informed by the child and parents' wishes and values is the best way to speed kids to recovery.
+Shared decision-making supported by sound medical knowledge and informed by the child's and parents' wishes and values is the best way to speed kids to recovery.

 My personal time is spent snowboarding, hiking, road and mountain biking.
 I also enjoy spending time with my kids and tending to my koi pond.